 This module introduces one of the most significant social, economic, and cultural developments of the neoliberal era: the unprecedented rise in personal debt.
-We will explore the underlying dynamics behind these changes, as well as the far-reaching implications for social (in)equality, identity, culture, and politics.
+We will explore the underlying dynamics behind these changes, as well as the far-reaching implications social (in)equalities, identity, culture, and politics.